J1mB091/ComfyUI-J1mB091/README.md

 # ComfyUI-J1mB091 Custom Nodes 🎨

-A collection of useful custom nodes for ComfyUI, focusing on resolution utilities and advanced XY plotting capabilities.
+A collection of useful custom nodes for ComfyUI, focusing on resolution utilities, advanced XY plotting capabilities, and image batch manipulation.

 ## 📦 Installation